0xPARC/0xparc-intro-book/easy/src/plonk.typ

 The promise of programmable cryptography is that we should be able to perform proofs for arbitrary functions.
 That means we need a "programming language" that we'll write our function in.
-For PLONK (and Groth16 in the next section), the choice that's used is:
+For PLONK, the choice that's used is:
 *systems of quadratic equations over $FF_q$*.
 In other words, PLONK is going to give us the ability to prove that we have solutions to a system of quadratic equations.